-This paper presents an effective way to make accurate predictions from microarray data, by first finding biclusters to reduce the dimensionality of the data, then using them.
+This paper presents an effective way to make accurate predictions from microarray data, by first using biclusters to reduce the dimensionality of the data.
 We present a novel algorithm for identifying biclusters based on the best rank-1 matrix approximation, and a method for using such biclusters to classify samples.
-Our empirical studies suggest that our overall system works very effectively across a number of microarray datasets; and in particular, that it works better than the other standard microarray classification systems we tested, on difficult prognostic tasks.
-We also show that our specific "rank-1 approximation" approach is more effective than an alternative "additive" bicluster-er, for this task.
+Our empirical studies suggest that our overall system works very effectively across a number of microarray datasets; and in particular, that it works better than other standard microarray classification systems on difficult prognostic tasks.
+We also show that our specific "rank-1 approximation" approach is more effective than an alternative "additive" biclusterer, for this task.

-See (Web, 07) for more information about our implementation, and additional experimental results.
+See (Greiner, 2007) for more information about our implementation, and additional experimental results.